 - 57% of companies have a policy for young employees to extend business trips with vacation time (source: AMEX Global Business Travel)

 - 74% of frequent business travelers wish their corporate travel policy included a budget for entertainment (source: Swapnil Shinde, Co-Founder and CEO of Mezi)

 And while normal business trips last 2 days on average, bleisure travels can often be 6 days long or more.

 Not only do the stats back it up, but many companies see considerable effects from bleisure travel on their bottom line.
 For example, travel agency CheapOair reports over 20% annual revenue growth in bleisure travel for the last 3 years straight.

-Aside from offering cheaper plane tickets, airlines and travel agents encourage bleisure through their sales and marketing.
-Which is no surprise – they also get extra revenue through referral fees and longer stays.
+Aside from offering cheaper plane tickets, airlines, and travel agents encourage bleisure through their sales and marketing.
+This is no surprise – they also get extra revenue through referral fees and longer stays.

 In addition, more and more companies are ditching the office and work remotely, making it easier to work and travel for fun at the same time.
 This is magnified by freelancers and indie entrepreneurs who travel almost full-time, also known as “digital nomads”.